Rocky Mountaineer

-The Rocky Mountaineer is a Canadian rail-tour company based in Vancouver that operates luxury scenic trains on four routes across British Columbia, Alberta, Colorado, and Utah.
+The Rocky Mountaineer is a Canadian railtour service owned by the Great Canadian Railtour Company Ltd. that is based in Vancouver, British Columbia that operates luxury scenic trains on three routes across British Columbia and Alberta.
+A US affiliate, American Rocky Mountaineer, LLC (DBA Canyon Spirit) operates a fourth route across Colorado and Utah.

 History

 Via Rail Canada

 The Rocky Mountaineer concept was created by Harry Holmes, a railroad engineer, and Pat Crowley, a tourism entrepreneur, both of Jasper, Alberta.
 Together they developed a business plan which they presented to Via Rail prior to Expo 86.
-It was designed as an all-sightseeing train pulled by the retired steam locomotive CNR 6060, a Bullet Nose Betty-class engine, operating in the Canadian Rockies.
+It was designed as an all-sightseeing train pulled by Canadian National steam locomotive No. 6060 in the Canadian Rockies.
 Originally, it began as a once-weekly Via Rail Canada daytime service between Vancouver, Calgary, and Jasper.
 The first departure was on May 22, 1988, with a special train for the travel industry.
 Soon, another one was made for the traveling public on June 9, 1988, called the Canadian Rockies by Daylight.
 To maximize scenic views, this service operated only during the day, with an overnight stop in Kamloops.
 These were express services, with no intermediate stops.

 On June 4, 1989, Via began its second season of the service, renaming the service the Rocky Mountaineer.
 The final summer Rocky Mountaineer (under Via Rail branding) departed Calgary and Jasper was on October 12, 1989, and arrived in Vancouver on the 13th.
 Rocky Mountaineer was removed from schedules and marketing in May 1990.
 After two financially unsuccessful seasons, there was to be a change in approach.
 The Federal Government decided to see if the private sector could do a better job.
 The then Minister of Transport and Minister of Finance Michael Wilson decided to sell off the route, equipment, branding and book of business in the fall of 1989.
 In early November, advertisements were taken out in a number of newspapers soliciting interest in the Rocky Mountaineer.